security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 2. Conclusive photo-documentation of completion.
 3. A sentence or more describing the feat.

+The individual items will describe any additional documentation requirements.

 # Item 1: Open one of my locks via bumping and locking picking (either lifting or raking)